-So, your idea of a summer barbecue is hamburgers with a side of hot dogs, and you just found out you’ll be hosting some vegetarian guests at your next cookout.
+Or, fine, you’ve managed to keep your diet under control (good on you, overachiever) and you’re having a socially distant barbecue and you find out that you will be entertaining a vegetarian.
 What do you do?
+Do you tell them they’re not allowed to come over (hint: this is not the right option, ever)?
 Can you just buy frozen faux-meat and slap it on the grill?
 Should you buy a harvest’s worth of corn on the cob and potatoes and call it a day?
 Don’t panic!
 There are so many vegetarian grilling options that aren’t just easy, they’re so damn delicious you’ll find yourself skipping a dog or two to fill up on them.

-To turn your carnivorous feast into a well-rounded meal that will make your cookout just as amazing for your herbivore pals, we turned to American-made grill specialists Kenyon and veggie-grilling master Brooke Lewy to get the scoop on creating a spectacular vegetarian-friendly cookout experience.
+To turn your feast of flesh into a well-rounded meal that will make your cookout just as amazing for your herbivore pals, we turned to American-made grill specialists Kenyon and veggie-grilling master Brooke Lewy to get the scoop on creating a spectacular vegetarian-friendly cookout experience.

 What to Grill